aabluedragon/dialog-manager/README.md

 var dialog = this.$.dm.start().title('Hello').body('I am your body').confirm('Ah...
 Ok').open();
 dialog.close() // The user will see nothing, because we have opened and closed the dialog immediately.
 ```
-Note that after a dialog has finished it's process, the dialog-manager removes it from the DOM completely for convenience.
+Note that after a dialog has finished it's process, the dialog-manager removes it from the DOM.

 For convenience, you can have a callback for once the dialog has been closed:
 ```javascript